homm/pgauge/README.md

   to run `powermetrics` without a password by running the following command:

       echo `whoami` "ALL=(ALL) NOPASSWD: /usr/bin/powermetrics *" | sudo tee /etc/sudoers.d/powermetrics

-* **macOS Only**: This utility is designed to work exclusively on macOS systems with Apple architecture.